 Prof. John Miao currently serves as the Deputy Director for the $24M NSF Science and Technology Center on Real-Time Functional Imaging, known as STROBE which aims to tackle major scientific challenges by developing novel imaging methodologies.
 We are seeking candidates for STROBE Postdoctoral and Graduate Fellows.
-Over the last ten years, nine of our group alumni have become faculty members in some major universities in the world, including Stanford University, UC Berkeley, UCLA, Peking University, National Tsing Hua University, Fudan University, Shanghai Jiao Tong University, KAIST, POSTECH and others.
+Since 2008, fourteen group alumni have become faculty members in some major universities in the world, including Stanford University, UC Berkeley, UCLA, Peking University, National Tsing Hua University, Fudan University, Shanghai Jiao Tong University, KAIST, POSTECH and others.
 In addition, ten of them have become staff scientists in large international laboratories and companies such as European XFEL, AT&T, Amazon, Philips Research, Zoom and Carl ZEISS.

 The University of California at Los Angeles and the STROBE NSF Science & Technology Center are seeking candidates for a SROBE Postdoctoral Fellow to work in atomic electron tomography (AET), coherent diffractive imaging (CDI) and/or ptychography.
 The successful candidate will have the opportunity to use state-of-the-art electron microscopes and/or coherent X-ray sources to study quantum, energy, disordered, and/or biological materials.
 Experience in S/TEM, CDI / ptychography, computational methods, phase retrieval, X-ray/electron imaging/diffraction or material characterization is preferred, but candidates with a strong background in other areas will be equally considered.
 Applicants should send a CV and a list of publications to Prof. John Miao (email@example.com).